Separation Stres in Dogs: How to Calm Your Dog When You’re Not Home

 Early Separation From Mom & Littermates

-Another major factor contributing to separation anxiety in dogs is being removed from their mothers before eight weeks of age.
+Another major factor contributing to separation stress in dogs is being removed from their mothers before eight weeks of age.
 This is a crucial development period during which puppies learn social and bonding skills.
-If taken away too young, they are more likely to experience anxiety during separations from their humans.
+If taken away too young, they are more likely to experience stress during separations from their humans.

 This certainly does not mean that rescue dogs cannot adjust to new, loving homes.
 They may need more patience and counterconditioning training, but they can definitely learn to feel safe and loved.

 The Holmes And Rahe Stress Scale ranks the most stressful life events a person can endure.
 Not surprisingly, many of the same life changes made the list of separation stress causes in dogs.

 Some of the following triggers may explain why shelter and rescue dogs become anxious.
 Others are responsible for new or worsening symptoms in family dogs.

 - Moving to a new home